 Data availability.
 Combined monthly hydrometeorological data used in this study is publicly available and can be downloaded from https://doi.org/10.1594/PANGAEA.892775 (Makarieva et al., 2018b).

 Author contributions.
+All the authors discussed the results presented in this paper.
+OM, NN and LL performed the analysis of hydrological and meteorological data.
+AS provided and analysed soil data.
+The paper was written by OM, NN and DP with relevant comments from all the co-authors.
+The figures were designed by NN in close collaboration with OM and DP.

 Competing interests.
 The authors declare that they have no conflict of interest.

-Acknowledgements The authors are thankful to two anonymous reviewers whose comments made the paper considerably better.
+Acknowledgements The authors are thankful to two anonymous reviewers and Handling Editor Valentina Radic whose comments and suggestions made the paper considerably better.
 The study was partially funded by RFBR according to the research project № 18-45-140065.

 References